Posted by Clizia Motterle, Solicitor

 A couple of years ago, Mostyn J stated that an attempt to create a formula to calculate spousal maintenance “may prove to be an impossible task, given the scale and scope of the individual variables.”

-On that backdrop, it is perhaps unsurprising to see regional variations in both the amount and terms in which spousal maintenance is awarded, as recently reported.
+On that backdrop, it is perhaps unsurprising to see regional variations in both the amount and terms in which spousal maintenance is awarded on divorce, as recently reported.
 Studies have found evidence of a north-south divide, resulting in courts in the North of England making orders for maintenance for lower amounts and shorter terms than courts in the South.
 There is also a difference between courts in London and courts in the regions, which are more likely to award maintenance for a fixed term only.

 Well established principles